renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 Terrace-Builder Raptors have spent centuries riding herd over an empire consisting of diverse peoples; they tend to be very open, and they are welcoming to members of strange new races and cultures.
 Members of countless different races can be found in the prosperous markets of the Terrace-Builders' city-states.
-However, it is not easy for an outsider to find a permanent place in their culture: their caste system influences every part of their society, and it is not easy to operate among them without a caste affiliation (and an outsider—especially a non-raptor—cannot easily claim a caste).
+However, it is not easy for an outsider to find a permanent place in their culture: their caste system influences every part of their society, and it is not easy to operate among them without a caste affiliation (and an outsider — especially a non-raptor — cannot easily claim a caste).

 #### Iron-Worker Ratfolk